chibicode/viewcoat/README.md

 <% end %>
 ```

 That's it.
-Nothing radical.
+Notice that caching is now trivial.
 I use this when [presenters](https://www.ruby-toolbox.com/categories/rails_presenters) become overkill.

 ## Installation